stappersg/vBook/src/reference/vSL/rules.md

 ## Overall Syntax

-Rules and actions are quite similar except that rules must return a vsl rule engine action.
+Rules and actions are quite similar except that rules must return a vsl rule engine status.
 They follow the same syntax :

 ```rust,ignore